Doctor of Philosophy

-In addition, students receive comprehensive training in academic and research ethics, and complete rigorous coursework in molecular biology, scientific grant writing and a course in statistics during their second year.
+In addition, students receive comprehensive training in academic and research ethics, and complete rigorous coursework in molecular biology, scientific grant writing and biostatistics.
 Students also participate in laboratory research meetings, journal clubs, and seminars.
-Finally, students have an opportunity to take elective courses within and outside of MMI.
+Finally, students have opportunities to take elective courses within and outside of MMI.
 For detailed information about required and elective coursework in the individual research areas of the MMI PhD program, please consult the Johns Hopkins e-catalogue.

 Upon entering the MMI Department, each student is assigned to a faculty member who will serve as the academic advisor for the first year.
 The academic advisor will assist with the selection of appropriate courses for the first year and will serve as a source of information about department policies and procedures.

 In the first year, each student rotates through three laboratories in the Department, spending 8 weeks in each.
 All three rotations are selected by the student.
 These rotations serve as the basis for short oral presentations during the weekly Departmental Research Forum.
-Typically, after the third rotation, students select their PhD mentor.
+Typically, after the third rotation, students decide on their PhD mentor.

 Written and Oral Exams